 Pluralsight is one of many platforms that offers professional development opportunities.
 You can also check out professional organizations relevant to your job to find classes and webinars that would be a good use of your time!

-2. Check out the hottest job market in history.
+2. We are in the hottest job market in history.

 Once you’ve seen who’s hiring (*ahem* … almost everybody!) and what kind of openings there are, consider spending some time doing researching targeted companies or Federal agencies.
 This is another important step for job search success and positive career progression.
-Research can be done by targeting individual agencies and organizations as well as reviewing company websites.
+Research can be done by making a list of individual agencies and organizations as well as reviewing company websites.
 Review their websites.
 Look at the people who work for them on LinkedIn and connect with them.